-When Maulian Dana, the first appointed Penobscot Nation Ambassador, looks outside her home on Penobscot Indian Island Reservation in Maine, she sees a place to which her people have been connected physically and culturally for centuries.
-As she told Maine Women Magazine, “I come from a long line of tribal leaders, and I was raised by strong women….
-Both of my grandmothers had leadership positions in the tribe, and my father was Penobscot chief when I was a teenager.
+When Maulian Dana, the first appointed Penobscot Nation Tribal Ambassador, looks outside her home on Penobscot Indian Island Reservation in Maine, she sees a place where, for centuries, her people have been connected.
+As she told Maine Women Magazine, “I come from a long line of tribal leaders, and I was raised by strong women. … Both of my grandmothers had leadership positions in the tribe, and my father was Penobscot chief when I was a teenager.
 Seeing my dad’s experiences as chief … helped shape who I am today.”

-In high school Dana joined in the effort to help educate communities about the harm that using Native American mascots can bring to both Native American and non-Native American communities through stereotyping.
-She continued her efforts at the University of Maine, Orono, where she received the prestigious Margaret Chase Smith Public Policy Scholarship in 2005 and graduated in 2006 with a degree in political science.
+In high school Dana joined in the effort to help educate communities about the harm that stereotyping Native Americans as mascots brings to both Native American and non-Native American communities.
+She continued her efforts at the University of Maine, Orono, where she received the prestigious Margaret Chase Smith Public Affairs Scholarship in 2005 and graduated in 2006 with a degree in political science.
 In 2007, Dana published a book of poetry, Through These Eyes: Poetry of a Penobscot Woman.

-From her moment of rage as a teenager to her appointment as Ambassador of her people’s Nation, her work has had a big impact; more than twenty schools in Maine have stopped using Native American related mascots.
+From her moment of rage as a teenager to her appointment as ambassador of her people’s nation, her work has made a big impact; more than twenty schools in Maine stopped using Native American-related mascots.
 On March 7, 2019, the Skowhegan School Board voted to “retire” the high school’s “Indian” mascot.
-Even with this victory, Dana knows how much more there is to do; “[s]ocial change isn’t easy….[T]his is a marathon, not a sprint,” she says.
+Even with these victories, Dana knows how much more there is to do; “[s]ocial change isn’t easy….[T]his is a marathon, not a sprint,” she says.

-Through her role of an Ambassador, Dana presents issues important to both the Penobscot Nation and to ever wider Native and non-Native audiences.
-These issues range from land use, water use and tribal sovereignty, to violence against Native American women, the eradication of the use of Native American mascots, and replacing Columbus Day with a holiday that honors the Indigenous communities present thousands of years before European contact.
+Through her role as ambassador, Dana presents issues important to both the Penobscot Nation and to ever wider Native and non-Native audiences.
+These issues range from land use, water rights, and tribal sovereignty to violence against Native American women, the eradication of the use of Native American mascots, and replacing Columbus Day with a holiday that honors the Indigenous communities’ presence thousands of years before European contact.
 As Dana told UMaine News, “[a]s we’ve seen in this country, monuments, statues, words, mascots, all of these things have implications on how races interact….And I think any action we can have of unity between groups is a really positive [thing]….”

 Elaborating on her effort to replace Columbus Day with Indigenous People’s Day, Dana reminds us that Christopher Columbus “…did not discover anything because there were people already here.
 He did not actually step foot in North America, so having a holiday that credits him with the founding of our country is not only outdated but deeply offensive and hurtful to the descendants of the Indigenous People that were targeted for systemic genocide not only in the settling of America but in the generations that followed through attacks on our identity and culture.”